Fundació Vila Casas

 Barcelona, 1944 - Horta de San Joan, Tarragona, 2015

-When he was seventeen, he won the “A la pintura Jove” prize from the Sala Parés and soon afterwards he received a grant from the Cercle Maillol at the Institut Français de Barcelona which allowed him to study art in Paris.
-Informalism and the austere Terra Alta countryside of Horta de Sant Joan inspired him to create grey, dark and fantastical landscapes which occasionally featured organic forms or humans.
-His painting caught the eye of critics such Alexandre Cirici, Xavier Rubert de Ventós and Maria Lluïsa Borràs, for whom he is a reference for the veneration of aggressivity and eroticism along with an influence from Francis Bacon.
-He enjoyed much success in the sixties and held many exhibitions in Barcelona, Paris, Lyon and Germany.
+At seventeen years of age, Robert Anglada won the “A la pintura Jove” award at Sala Parés, followed shortly afterwards with a scholarship from the Cercle Maillol at the Institut Français in Barcelona, which enabled him to study art in Paris.
+He drew inspiration from Informalism and the austere Terra Alta countryside of Horta de Sant Joan to create grey, dark fantastical landscapes, occasionally featuring organic or human forms.
+His painting caught the eye of critics such as Alexandre Cirici, Xavier Rubert de Ventós and Maria Lluïsa Borràs, who extolled him for the exaltation of aggressivity and the eroticism influenced by Francis Bacon.
+He was very successful in the sixties and held many exhibitions in Barcelona, Paris, Lyon and Germany.

 Works that are part of the Vila Casas collection